-A resume (also known as Curriculum Vitae) is a snapshot summarising your qualifications, skills and qualities.
-The information you provide is used by the employer to determine if you met the job requirements and whether or not to select you for an interview.
+A resume (also known as Curriculum Vitae) is a marketing document summarising your qualifications, key skills and work history.
+The information you provide is used by the employer to determine if you meet the job requirements and whether or not to select you for an interview.

 To make a good first impression, a well-written resume needs to be clear, concise, and neatly organised with content relevant to the position you are applying for.

 Tailor your resume to the job you are applying for.
 Create different resumes for jobs that are academic, casual, graduate, postgraduate, voluntary, vacation, industry-based learning or in the creative industries.

 - Use ten to twelve point standard fonts (eg Times New Roman, Arial)

 - Write in plain business English (avoid SMS language, abbreviations, jargon and slang)